 For buildings over 11 metres in height the Regulations call for the responsible person to use best endeavours to undertake checks of fire doors at the entrances of individual domestic premises in the building at least every twelve months.
 They must also undertake checks of any fire doors in communal areas of the building at least every three months.

+The FDIS Diploma – The FDIS Diploma is a series of online education modules designed to broaden knowledge of fire door requirements in commercial and residential buildings.
+It is ideal for any individual looking to learn about fire door safety, the role they play in keeping us safe, what makes a fire door, third-party certification and current regulations.
 With an FDIS Diploma, you are well placed to improve the standards of fire doors at your workplace and the safety of the people who use the buildings.
-If you are involved in the sale of fire doors or their essential components, the Diploma will give you a greater understanding of the subject when talking to your clients.
+If you are involved in the sale of fire doors or their essential components, the FDIS Diploma will give you a greater understanding of the subject when talking to your clients.

-The approved list of FDIS Inspectors is available on the FDIS website, so you can be confident that you always have access to an approved FDIS Inspector.
+Find an FDIS Certified Fire Door Inspector – All Certified Inspectors operating under the FDIS Competent Person Scheme have been trained and assessed as competent.
+The list of all Certified Fire Door Inspectors is available on the FDIS website, so you can be confident that you always have access to a fully approved, certified and competent FDIS Fire Door Inspector.